 - DSM-5.
 Your mental health professional may use the criteria for depression listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association.

 Treatment for Major Depressive Disorder often include antidepressants and therapy.
 While both are singularly effective, the combination of the two are often the best course of treatment, especially for severe depression.
 If depression is so severe that someone is feeling suicidal or cannot function in daily life, they may need treatment at a psychiatric facility to assist them in maintaining their own safety.

-Treatment-resistant depression is not unheard of.
-Higher doses of antidepressants may be prescribed for patients with treatment-resistant depression, and a combination of medication may also be used.
+It’s important to remember that treatment-resistant depression does occur, in which case you’ll work with a doctor to determine what other options may work for you, such as higher doses of antidepressants and a combination of medication may also be used.
 Please talk to your doctor about any concerns you may have with your medication, or if you do not believe the medication prescribed is working after the initial adjustment period is over.

 Additional Major Depressive Disorder Resources:

 Depression And Bipolar Support Alliance – The DBSA fosters an environment of understanding about the impact and management of these life-threatening illnesses by providing up-to-date, scientifically based tools and information written in language the general public can understand.